grain-lang/grain-lang.org/src_blog/_posts/announcing-grain-v0.6-emmer.md

 ## Module include and scoping system

-We've completely reworked our module system, including new module _include_ syntax to bring other modules into scope.
+We've completely reworked our module system, featuring new module **include** syntax to bring other modules into scope.

 ```grain
 module Main